 Attendance to class and team meetings is compulsory.
-Missing 50% or more of a lecture is equivalent to one absence.
-Missing 10 minutes to 50% of a lecture is considered as a quasi-absence.
-Three quasi-absences is equivalent to one absence.
+Missing 50% or more of a lecture or laboratory is equivalent to one absence.
+Missing 10 minutes to 50% of a lecture or laboratory is considered as a quasi-absence.
+Three quasi-absences are equivalent to one absence.

-Each absence will result in a deduction of one (1) point from attendance grade.
+An attendance list will be circulated in each class and it is the student's responsibility to sign the list.
+Each absence will result in a deduction of one (1) point from attendance grade (1% of the final grade).
 Nevertheless, four or more absences to class without reasonable excuse constitute a grade of F in the course.
 More than eight total absences to class constitute a grade of F in the course.
-A student with more than three absences to team meetings without reasonable excuses may be dismissed from the team with all the corresponding consequences described in section 3 debajo de.
+A student with more than three absences to team meetings without reasonable excuses may be dismissed from the team with all the corresponding consequences described in section 3 below.
 Students engaged in activities not related to the lecture during lecture time will also be deducted one (1) point from the attendance grade for each occurrence.
 Each occurrence will be treated as an absence without excuse.
 The use of the cellular phone, tablets, or laptops during class time for purposes other than the completion of the project is considered an "activity not related to the lecture" and will be treated accordingly.